anderson-napoleao/code-with-quarkus-opentelemetry/README.md

 ## Related Guides

-- REST resources for Hibernate ORM with Panache ([guide](https://quarkus.io/guides/rest-data-panache)): Generate Jakarta REST resources for your Hibernate Panache entities and repositories
+- REST resources for Hibernate ORM with Panache ([guide](https://quarkus.io/guides/rest-data-panache)): Generate javax REST resources for your Hibernate Panache entities and repositories
-- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+- REST ([guide](https://quarkus.io/guides/rest)): A javax REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus REST.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
 - Messaging - Kafka Connector ([guide](https://quarkus.io/guides/kafka-getting-started)): Connect to Kafka with Reactive Messaging
 - OpenTelemetry ([guide](https://quarkus.io/guides/opentelemetry)): Use OpenTelemetry to trace services